ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

 {: toc-services="monitoring"}
 {: toc-completion-time="1h"}

 You can monitor a Bare Metal server with {{site.data.keyword.mon_full_notm}} by configuring a monitoring agent in your server.
 The monitoring agent uses an access key (token) to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
 The monitoring agent acts as a data collector.
 It automatically collects metrics.
 You view metrics via the web-based user interface.
+You can monitor Bare metals in {{site.data.keyword.cloud_notm}}, on-prem, and in other clouds.
 {: shortdesc}

+By default, this agent collects core infrastructure and network time series that you can use to monitor the host.
+For a list of collected metrics, see [Metrics Available for non-orchestrated environments](https://docs.sysdig.com/en/docs/installation/sysdig-agent/agent-configuration/configure-agent-modes/metrics-available-in-monitor-light/).

+The {{site.data.keyword.mon_short}} agent automatically collects the following types of system metrics per host:

+- `System hosts metrics` provide information about CPU, memory, and storage usage metrics, that you can use to analyze the performance and resource utilization of all your processes.

+- `File and File System metrics` provide information about files and file system that you can use to analyze file interactions that occur in your system.
+For example, you can find information about your open files, bytes going in and out, or the percentage of usage of a given file system.

+- `Process metrics` provide information about the processes that run in your servers.
+For example, you can use these metrics to  explore the number of processes, or get client or server information.

+- `Network metrics` provide information about the network.
+They offer insight to the connections that are established between your applications, containers, and servers.
+For example, you can find information about the bytes that are being sent or received, or the number of HTTP requests, connections, and latency.
+In addition, for SQL or MongoDB, the agent collects additional information when it is configured in troubleshooting mode.

+Through the {{site.data.keyword.mon_short}} UI, you can analyze data in the *Advisor* tab, the *Explore* tab, and in the *Dashboard* tab.
+You monitor the data through metric views and dashboards.
+{: shortdesc}

+Consider the following information when monitoring your data:
+* In the *Explorer* tab, you can monitor individual metrics.
+* In the *Advisor* tab, you can monitor Openshift or host level metrics.

+    This tab is only available for users that belong to a team that has access to monitor Openshift or host level metrics.
+    {: note}

+* In the *Dashboard* tab, you can monitor through panels predefined dashboards or custom ones and get a specialized insight into network data, application data, topology, services, hosts, and containers.
+A panel displays a metric or group of metrics in a dashboard.

+For each metric view and dashboard, you can define the scope of the data, how to aggregate data, and what time and group filters to apply to the data.
+For more information, see [Managing panels](/docs/monitoring?topic=monitoring-panels).

+You can configure a dashboard as the default entry point for a team, unifying a team's experience, and allowing users to focus their immediate attention on the most relevant information for them.
+{: tip}

+For more information, see [Viewing metrics](/docs/monitoring?topic=monitoring-monitoring).